MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/rms-requirements-applications.md

 ---

-# Azure RMS Requirements: Applications
+# Azure RMS requirements: Applications

 The following applications natively support Azure Rights Management (Azure RMS), which means that Rights Management is tightly integrated into these applications by using RMS APIs to support usage restrictions.
 These applications are also known as RMS-enlightened: